-Does sugar deserve all the recent negative publicity it’s been getting?
+Does sugar deserve all the negative publicity it gets?
 Can sugar be included in the context of a healthy diet?
 Nutritionist Bronwen King investigates.

-Sugar seems to have become food enemy number one.
-Nigel Latta’s TV programme Is Sugar the New Fat? has had a huge impact with many Kiwis now struggling to become ‘sugar free’.
+Sugar seems to have become food enemy number one these days and many people have had a go at going ‘sugar free’.
 Some have even given up fruit in an effort to expunge ‘the enemy’.
 But is this a sensible path?
 Do we need to give up all sugar and sugar-containing foods or is there a way to enjoy sweet foods without compromising our health?

 What is sugar?

 Most of us think of sugar as the white stuff we add to our coffee or baking — the stuff that also comes in castor, icing, brown or raw varieties.
 Scientifically, however, sugar includes all monosaccharides and disaccharides.
 Monosaccharides have one sugar molecule and include glucose, galactose (found in milk) and fructose (found in fruit) while disaccharides have two monosaccharides bonded together.
 The most common disaccharide is sucrose, which has become synonymous with table sugar and is a molecule of glucose bonded to a molecule of fructose.

 The World Health Organization (WHO) defines sugar further into free sugars and intrinsic sugars:

 Free sugars refer to all monosaccharides and disaccharides added to foods by the manufacturer, cook or consumer, plus the sugars that are naturally present in honey, syrups and fruit juice.
 In other words, all added sugar plus any found naturally in a syrup or extract.